About

 Through PLA Health, I'm building an iOS app that gives people health recommendations based on their biomarker data.
 Every recommendation carries an evidence grade — from L1 (backed by meta-analyses) down to L6 (preclinical only) — because when the stakes are personal, people deserve to know how much to trust what they're being told.

-I write about these topics in Bitcoin Heuristics Field Notes, a biweekly newsletter on blockchain forensics methodology.
-I'm increasingly interested in how the challenges of blockchain transparency mirror those of AI interpretability — both are attempts to reverse-engineer meaning from systems that weren't designed to be understood.
+I'm increasingly interested in how the challenges of blockchain transparency mirror those of AI interpretability.
+Both fields are attempting to reverse-engineer meaning from systems that weren't designed to be understood.
+Both rely on heuristics that work until they don't.
+And in both cases, the gap between “usually correct” and “always correct” is where the real problems live.